Key facts

 - Length: up to 11cm (excluding tail)

-- Distribution in UK: Two populations: New Forest (Hampshire) and the Solway Firth
+- Distribution in UK: New Forest (Hampshire), the Solway Firth and the Kirkcudbrightshire coast

 - Status: Endangered within the UK and protected under Schedule 5 of the Wildlife and Countryside Act 1981